Abhishek-jaison/weather-app-v2/README.md

 clone the REPO from git hub
 run "flutter pub get" command on the terminal
-int server_screen.dart replace "YOUR API KEY" with your actual apikey
+in  /lib/services/weather_services.dart replace "YOUR API KEY" with your actual apikey
 run the application on your andriod emulator
 you are all set to go..